 The programme is progressing well and will continue into the 2021-2031 LTP as planned, as we still need to do more to stop the overflows.

 In addition to public works, the programme requires property owners to fix problems with their wastewater and stormwater drains to stop rainwater flowing into sewer pipes.

-Half of the city’s wastewater pipes are on private property and because they belong to homeowners, the responsibility lies with them to ensure they don’t leak.
+Council owns and manages 50% of the wastewater network.
+The remaining 50% is owned and managed by individual property owners, the responsibility lies with them to ensure they don’t leak.